dbcli/pgcli/docs/pages/asking_for_input.rst

 The toolbar is always erased when the prompt returns.
 Here we have an example of a callable that returns an :class:`~prompt_toolkit.formatted_text.HTML` object.
-By default, the toolbar has the reversed style, which is why we are setting the background instead of the foreground.
+By default, the toolbar has the **reversed style**, which is why we are setting the background instead of the foreground.

 .. code:: python